-Parents can’t get income from JobKeeper Payment at the same time as Parental Leave Pay.
-They can get Parental Leave Pay after the income they get from JobKeeper Payment ends.
+Employees couldn’t get income from JobKeeper Payment at the same time as Parental Leave Pay.
+They can get Parental Leave Pay after the income they got from JobKeeper Payment ended.
 This is if they didn’t work since their child’s birth or adoption.

 Employees can take Parental Leave Pay before, after or at the same time as they’re getting paid or unpaid leave.
 They must take the Paid Parental Leave period as a continuous block.
 It can start from the day of birth or adoption, or on a later date.
 Your employee will tell us when they want it to start.

 To get the full amount of Parental Leave Pay, parents need to claim no more than:

 - 34 weeks after the birth or adoption, if it's before 1 July 2020